-NEPA (1969 & amendments) established a broad national policy with goals for the protection, maintenance, and enhancement of the environment through mandating federal agencies to ensure environmental considerations are given careful attention and appropriate weight in all decisions of the Federal Government.
-NEPA is a procedural law that requires all federal agencies to utilize federal resources or property to analyze potential environmental impact of the proposed action and viable alternatives.
+NEPA (1969 & amendments) established a broad national policy with goals for the protection, maintenance, and enhancement of the environment.
+This is accomplished through mandating Federal agencies to ensure environmental considerations are given careful attention and appropriate weight in all decisions of the Federal Government.
+NEPA is a procedural law that requires all Federal agencies to utilize Federal resources or property to analyze potential environmental impact of the proposed action and viable alternatives.
 (Congress 1969)

 An air quality assessment must be prepared for inclusion in a NEPA environmental document.
-The air quality assessment applies to all criteria pollutants (and their precursors), Hazardous Air Pollutants (HAPs), and Greenhouse Gasses (GHGs); and should include an analysis and conclusions which addresses the attainment and maintenance of the established National Ambient Air Quality Standards (NAAQS).
+The air quality assessment applies to all criteria pollutants (and their precursors), HAPs, and GHGs; and should include an analysis and conclusions which addresses the attainment and maintenance of the established NAAQS.

-3.1.3 General Conformity Rule
+4.1.3 General Conformity Rule

-General Conformity Rule (GCR), 40 CFR Part 93, mandates that the federal government not engage, support, or provide financial assistance for licensing or permitting, or approve any activity not conforming to an approved CAA implementation plan.
-The GCR, sometimes referred to as the "Conformity Rule" or "Air Conformity", applies to all Federal actions except federal highway and transit actions which must instead comply with the conformity provisions implemented in the Transportation Conformity Rule issued by the Department of Transportation.
+General Conformity Rule (GCR), 40 CFR Part 93, mandates that the Federal Government not engage, support, or provide financial assistance for licensing or permitting, or approve any activity not conforming to an approved CAA implementation plan.
+The GCR, sometimes referred to as the "Conformity Rule" or "Air Conformity", applies to all Federal actions except federal highway and transit actions, which must instead comply with the conformity provisions implemented in the Transportation Conformity Rule issued by the Department of Transportation.

 Unlike NEPA which is a procedural law, the GCR is a prohibitive law.
 The GCR forbids Federal actions that are non-compliant with SIPs, or other EPA approved CAA implementation plans.
-This is of interest to the Air Force due to potential impact on halting or delaying mission critical actions (e.g., military construction or MILCON).
-Additionally, the GCR only applies to nonattainment and maintenance areas and only for the criteria pollutant (and precursors) for which the area is in nonattainment or maintenance for.
+This is of interest to the USAF due to potential impact on halting or delaying mission critical actions (e.g., military construction or MILCON).
+Additionally, the GCR only applies to nonattainment and maintenance areas and only for the criteria pollutant (and precursors) for which the area is in nonattainment or maintenance.